 More than likely, some of your relationships with friends and family members were damaged by your addiction.
 Addiction often has that effect, whether you were cut off from loved ones who tried to help or you yourself pushed loved ones away in the name of drugs.
 It is not surprising, then, why repairing and rebuilding damaged relationships continues to be one of the strongest motivators for those in recovery.
 This may also be the case for you.
 By getting sober, you will find opportunities to reopen closed doors and restore bridges that have been broken over recent years.
 In addition, you may find that those reinstated relationships, without any influence of drugs or alcohol, are better than ever before.
 Sobriety tends to improve interactions and connections with others.
 This is another one of the better benefits of sobriety.
-Without drugs or alcohol, you can approach relationships with a clear mind and healthy understanding of others – their feelings, expectations, and even social cues.
+Without drugs or alcohol, you can approach relationships with a clear mind and a healthy understanding of others – their feelings, expectations, and even social cues.
 In time, you will also open the gates to more genuine, meaningful, and long-term connections with the important people in your life.

 4. You Will Make New Friends and End Relationships With Toxic Friends.

 Part of the cleansing of toxins from your body includes letting go of toxic friends and unhealthy habits or personality traits.
 The removal of all forms of anxiety from your life is a giant leap.
 On top of restoring relationships with old friends and family, sobriety will also provide you plenty of opportunities to make new friends.
 Whether you are in residential addiction treatment or outpatient rehab, whether you participate in 12-step meetings or support groups, even if you are just at the gym or playing in a sober sports league, you will find yourself surrounded by others who choose not to drink or use drugs.
 Sober relationships will be a key factor in your recovery journey.
 They will show you that you do not need to drink to socialize and you do not need to be intoxicated to have fun.
 Not to mention, it is these sober friends that will also be some of your most accountable ones.
 These are the people who show up for parties, and events.
 These same people will answer you when you call; the people that will support you when you are having a hard day.
-Among the many benefits of sobriety is the fact that you will have friends you can count when you’re stressed.
+Among the many benefits of sobriety is the fact that you will have friends you can count on when you’re stressed.

 5. You Will Truly Start to Live a Fuller Life.

 Of the many benefits of sobriety, perhaps the most momentous and priceless one is this: you can build a meaningful life while living sober, a life full of great memories, experiences, and utmost potential.
 Sobriety allows you to access your life and take advantage of all it has to offer.
 Drugs create distance between a user and his or her life.
 If you are reading, you likely know this firsthand.
 You may have had things or people in your life to make you happy, but in your using days, darkness constantly overpowered that potential for joy.
 Perhaps you felt that you could not access the happiness you desired.
 Maybe you were not satisfied.
 Or maybe your drinking or drug use was an effort to feel something.
 And perhaps all of that didn’t help, because more often than not, it just pushed you farther away from those that were closest.
 Your days of using may have become hazy, as you struggled to remember the better times and blacked out the times that were worse.
 By losing these memories, you may have also lost sight of family and friends.
 Sober living allows you to regain the positive aspects of your life, to access and experience them wholeheartedly.
 Without drugs or alcohol, you will begin to understand feelings of appreciation, love, support, joy, connection.
-In this new life, you will create moments with loved ones, remember them, and hold them closely.
+In this new life, you will create moments with loved ones, remember them, and hold them close.
 You will shape a life that is worth living— a life that is mentally, psychologically, and physically positive.
 You will reap all the benefits of sobriety and more importantly, you will appreciate them.
-Of course, there are many more benefits of sobriety, including things like fewer legal troubles, the opportunity to build better credit and new job opportunities.
+Of course, there are many more benefits of sobriety, including things like fewer legal troubles, the opportunity to build better credit, and new job opportunities.
 While these are great, the benefits of sobriety go beyond tangible reward – there’s a sense of accomplishment and achievement that can only be understood by those who have struggled through addiction.